ak-elhady/Analysis-of-Aviation-Accidents-and-Wildlife-Strikes/README.md

-# Analysis-of-Aviation-Accidents-and-Wildlife-Strikes
-This project analyzes aviation safety through accidents, incidents, and wildlife strikes.
-It explores trends over time, geographic hotspots, and key factors such as pilot experience and flight phases.
-Using data cleaning, EDA, and visualization, it uncovers patterns to provide insights into risks and safety improvements.
+# Analysis of Aviation Accidents and Wildlife Strikes

+Aviation safety is a critical field where even small insights can save lives.
+This project combines two major datasets — **NTSB aviation accident reports** and **FAA wildlife strike records** — to deliver a comprehensive analysis of the risks and contributing factors in air transport.

+Through advanced **data cleaning**, **exploratory data analysis (EDA)**, and **visualization techniques**, we uncover trends over time, identify geographic hotspots, and highlight key variables such as **pilot experience**, **aircraft type**, and **flight phases**.

+By integrating accident data with wildlife strike incidents via **common features and tables**, the project aims to provide deeper insights into aviation safety, ultimately supporting **risk assessment** and **data-driven safety improvements**.

 ## Overview
 This project is part of the **Digital Egypt Pioneers Initiative (DEPI)** under the Ministry of Communications and Information Technology (MCIT).